John Scotus Eriugena: The nature of God

-God is ἄναρχος, that is; without beginning, uncaused, the absolutely self-sufficient, uniquely possessing aseitas.
+God is ἄναρχος (ánarkhos), that is; without beginning, uncaused, the absolutely self-sufficient, uniquely possessing aseitas.
 The essence of God is incomprehensible, as is the οὐσία of all that exists.
 But as our human intellect, which is one and invisible in itself, yet manifests itself in words and deeds, and expresses its thought in letters, and figures, so the Divine Essence, which is far above the reach of our intellect, manifests itself in the created universe.
 In this sense, it may even be said to be created, in those things which are made by it and through it and in it.
 Eriugena is fundamentally following St. Paul the Apostle here in saying that the Divine Nature is made, where the Word of God is born in the heart.
 So the Divine Nature may, in this strictly qualified sense, be said to create itself inasmuch as it creates from itself the nature of things.

 Filioque

 While God is ἄναρχος, strictly speaking Eriugena argues, only the Father is ἄναρχος, since the Son and the Spirit have a principium in the Father and are generated and cospirated respectively.
-While Eriugena does rely on the Greeks even more so than the Western Fathers, and at times does show sympathy to Constantinople, he is a staunch defender of the filioque clause.
+While Eriugena does rely on the Greeks even more so than the Western Fathers, and at times does show sympathy to Constantinople, he is a staunch defender of the theology of the filioque clause.
 Eriugena argues that, as the Holy Spirit proceeds from the Father through the Son, so the Son is born of the Father through the Holy Spirit both in the Incarnation and, in a much different sense, in baptism.
+Others, reading his works more closely, conclude that he was in fact criticizing the "double procession" interpretation of the Filioque in the carolingian theologians and aligning more with the Greek view.
+He declares that only the Father is cause and expirator of the Holy Spirit, but as the Father proceeds the Spirit while "in the bosom of the Son" the Spirit is contemplated to be "through the Son", but the Son doesn't expirate the Spirit (only the Father).
+Nonetheless, Eriugena believes that the Latin Fathers may have had a good reason to incorporate the "filioque" clause into the Creed, although he does not pretend to know what that reason was.
+The 12th century monk, William of Malmesbury, says that Eriugena was "a follower of the Greeks" and that "he introduced into his books much that is unacceptable to the ears of the Latins...".